US STOCKS-S&P 500, Nasdaq futures slip as yields stay high, Tesla slides | Headlines

 US STOCKS-S&P 500, Nasdaq futures slip as yields stay high, Tesla slides

-Futures tracking the S&P 500 and Nasdaq fell on Thursday as the 10-year Treasury yield held above 4% on bets of tighter monetary policy for a longer period, while Tesla sank after it gave few details about its much-awaited affordable electric vehicle.
-After a weak performance in February, Wall Street indexes began March on a volatile note as fresh evidence of persistent price pressures and comments from Federal Reserve policymakers fueled worries about the U.S. central bank staying hawkish for longer.
+Futures tracking the S&P 500 and the Nasdaq fell on Thursday as the 10-year Treasury yield held above 4% on bets of tighter monetary policy for a longer period, while Tesla sank after it gave few details on its affordable electric vehicle.

 - Country: